ihreapotheken/IA-SDK-iOS/Docs/Screens/IACartScreen.md

 - Module: `IAOrdering`
 - Dependencies:
   - Pharmacy Identifier: from the prerequisites flow.
+  - `IAOverTheCounter` (Optional):
-  - `IAOverTheCounter` (Optional): Button that opens product search.
-Also users can open product details by tapping on the product in the cart.
+    - Button that opens product search.
+    - Users can open product details by tapping on the product in the cart.
   - `IAPharmacy` (Optional): Header opens pharmacy details.
   - `IAPrescription` (Optional): Button that allows user to add new prescriptions.